Chronity-C/BlueLime/README.md

 # BlueLime
-BlueLime is a open-source games platform for download games with great games launcher
+BlueLime is a games manager system for other games store